 Included within the ICAAP are capital projections covering a 5-year time horizon, which reflect not only the Bank's chosen strategy and potential growth prospects, but also the results of stress testing this strategic plan.
-This process is designed to ensure that adequate capital is retained by the Bank to meet not only its current requirements, but also to cover the near future.
+This process is designed to ensure that adequate capital is retained by the Bank to meet not only its current requirements, but also to cover increases resulting from the Bank's proposed strategy and any additional risks that might entail.

-The ICAAP is presented to the Board for challenge and approval with the most recent review being completed in March 2013.
+The ICAAP is presented to the Board for challenge and approval with the most recent review being completed in March 2015.